lynnagidza/alx-backend-javascript/README.md

 - Description: This directory focuses on working with TypeScript and covers various topics and concepts.
 Each task is implemented in a separate TypeScript file.

+### 0x05-Node_JS_basic

+- Description: This directory focuses on learning the basics of Node.js.
+Each task is implemented in a separate JavaScript file.

 ## Usage

 To use any project in this repository, follow the instructions provided in each respective directory.